arrow

 Today’s IMC is far more complex.
 Today’s definition of IMC is:

 The development of marketing strategies and creative campaigns that weave together multiple marketing disciplines that are selected and then executed to suit the particular goals of the brand.
-Instead of simply using various media to help tell a brand’s overall story [the old way], with IMC the marketing leverages each communication channel’s intrinsic strengths [emphasis is mine] to achieve a greater impact together than each channel could achieve individually.
+Instead of simply using various media to help tell a brand’s overall story [the old way], with IMC the marketing leverages each communication channel’s intrinsic strengths to achieve a greater impact together than each channel could achieve individually.

 Oh, it goes on: